 In 2004, the World Trade Center Miami decided to sponsor this event annually to recognize women who have inspired others to make major achievements in international business.
-This year’s event will honor women who have made significant contributions in advancing international trade and business in Florida and Miami.
-You can find out more about the March 6th event here.
+This year’s International Women’s Achievement Awards will take place in May to honor women who have made significant contributions in advancing international trade and business in Florida and Miami.
+You can find out more about the May 5th event here.

 “I want my daughter to grow up to be a strong woman.
 I just need to survive living with her first.”
 Not sure where it originated from, but this quote resonates with me so much!